Board of Directors and Advisors

 Below is a list of our board of directors and advisors.
 In addition, all current Chapter officers of TRIO serve as ex-officio voting members.

-Candice Gourley—Regional Vice President of Operations, Scott & White Health
+Candice Gourley—Regional Vice President of Operations, Baylor Scott & White Medical Center

 Paula Hern—Founder, JLH Foundation

 Jennifer Naser—Executive Director of Transplant, Baylor Scott & White Medical Center

 Jamey R. Secrest, JD—Secrest Law Firm, Temple (non-voting board advisor)